Why White Oak Is (Still) Having Its Moment

-Light, bright, and calm is the hardwood floor trend with staying power.
+Light, bright, and calm is the hardwood floor palette with staying power.

 Each floor starts with the kiln drying process of raw wood, which is then sawn into lamellas (top layers) that are laminated onto a birch wood substrate to create planks up to 11 inches wide and 12 feet long.
 Engineered planks are then milled and graded before they’re finished, with a variety of stains and treatments, depending on the desired finish.
 They’re durable, more resilient to moisture, and sustainable.